Nurech/cs-math-elliptic-curves/README.md

 UI controls should be intuitive, follow color coding for lines.
 Graph can be dragged and zoomed.
 Hovering over functions shows cords.

+Error level messages indicates errors that should not happen.
+Warning levels indicate something went wrong, but was corrected for the user.
+Information level messages are just informative that something special happened in background.
 ```
   Flow: Element(UI input) <───> functionPlot(Fn)
                 └───────────────────┴─── variables <───> math.service.ts